NMAK18009U Changed: Topics in Mathematical Logic

 MSc Programme in Mathematics

-MSc Programme in Mathematics w. a minor subject
+MSc Programme in Mathematics with a minor subject

 Examples of literature:

 Lecture notes will be provided for some topics.

 For other topics, we might use parts of the following examples of course literature:

 A. Kechris: Classical Descriptive Set Theory (Springer.
 Note that this book is available as a pdf for free from the Springer website.)

 K. Kunen: Set Theory (North Holland)

 D. Marker: Model Theory (Springer)